Percutaneous Nephrostomy

 What happens before the procedure?

-Follow instructions from your health care provider about hydration, which may include:
+Follow instructions from your health care provider about what you may eat and drink.
+These may include:

-Up to 2 hours before the procedure – you may continue to drink clear liquids, such as water, clear fruit juice, black coffee, and plain tea.
+Drink only clear liquids, such as water, clear fruit juice, black coffee, plain tea, and sports drinks.

 Medicines